Linear Distance Metric Learning with Noisy Labels: Experimental Results

 \section{Experimental Results}

 In Section~\ref{sec:conv}, we described the optimal loss functions for four different noise distributions (Logistic, Normal, Laplace, and Hyperbolic Secant).
 As the Normal noise model ends up with a probit in the loss function, and the probit function has no closed-form formula, we will not use this model in the experiments.
-Also, since in the real world we may not know the noise distribution in advance, for each model, we consider a variety of possible noise distributions to check the robustness of each model.
-We study accuracy for different amounts of noise, sample complexity, and robustness against the amount of noise.
+Also, since in practice we generally do not know the noise distribution, we evaluate the performance of each model under a variety of possible noise distributions, thus testing the robustness of each model to misspecification of the noise.
+We investigate how the resulting accuracy depends on the sample complexity, amount of noise, and noise misspecification.

-We start with synthetic data, described in Section \ref{data_generation}, so we can run precisely controlled experiments which are reported in Sections \ref{logisticsubsection} and \ref{Ablation}.
+We start with synthetic data, described in Section \ref{data_generation}, so we can run precisely controlled experiments which are reported in Sections \ref{Logisticsubsection} and \ref{Ablation}.
 In Section~\ref{Comp-DML-eig}, we compare our model performance with DML-eig (\cite{ying2012distance}).
 Then in Section \ref{sec:exp-real} we apply our methods to some real data experiments well suited to our proposed algorithm.
-We presented experiments in a manner that facilitates their replication, to make it easy to reproduce, see the GitHub repository by~\cite{OurGithubRep} containing data and source codes.
+All experimental results are reproducible; see the GitHub repository by~\cite{OurGithubRep} containing data and source codes.

-\subsection{Data generation}
+\subsection{Data Generation}